 DISTRICT SUMMER SCHOOL PROGRAMS

-Struggling readers in Grades Kindergarten through 4th and students who do not pass the second administration of the 5th Grade Math and Reading STAAR will be invited to participate in the K-5 program, which offers a focus on building literacy in both Language Arts and Math.
-For more information, contact your child’s campus.
+Struggling readers in Grade 6 and 5th grade students who do not pass the second administration of the 5th Grade Math and Reading STAAR will be invited to participate in the 5-6 program, which offers a focus on building literacy in both Language Arts and Math.
+For more information, contact your child’s campus or counselor.

-Struggling readers in Grades 7th and 8th and students who do not pass the second administration of the 8th Grade Math and Reading STAAR will be invited to participate in the 6-8 program, which offers a focus on building literacy in both Language Arts and Math.
+Struggling readers in Grade 7 and 8th grade students who do not pass the second administration of the 8th Grade Math and Reading STAAR will be invited to participate in the 7-8 program, which offers a focus on building literacy in both Language Arts and Math.
 For more information, contact your child’s campus or counselor.